saleor/saleor-docs/docs/api-process/product.md

 title: How to Obtain a Product
 ---

-You can get either request a single product or a list of products.
+You can either retrieve a single product or a list of products.
 You may require a list of products in many situations, for example, when you need to simply display a list of products in your storefront, or to provide a third party service with a list of products available in your store.

-## Obtaining a product list
+## Retrieving a product list

-To obtain a product list you need to run the `products` query.
+To fetch a product list you need to run the `products` query.
 This query takes the following input:

 * `first` / `last`